Quick Step & Side Kick

-Quick Step & Side Kick is the third studio album by the British new wave group Thompson Twins.
-It was released in February 1983 by Arista Records, and was their first album to be released as a trio (the band consisted of up to seven members during previous releases).
+Quick Step & Side Kick is the third studio album by the English new wave band Thompson Twins.
+It was released on 18 February 1983 by Arista Records, and was their first album to be released as a trio (the band consisted of up to seven members during previous releases).
 The album reached no. 2 on the UK Albums Chart and was later certified Platinum by the BPI.

 In the United States and Canada, the album was titled simply as Side Kicks, and was only the second Thompson Twins album to be released there.

-The album was the first collaboration between the band and producer Alex Sadkin and was recorded at Compass Point Studios in the Bahamas.
-The singer Grace Jones (who had worked with Sadkin on three of her studio albums by that time) made a guest appearance on the track "Watching", though her vocals were not included on the track when it was remixed and released as a single in mid-1983.
+The album was the first collaboration between the band and record producer Alex Sadkin and was recorded at Compass Point Studios in The Bahamas.
+The Jamaican singer Grace Jones (who had worked with Sadkin on three of her studio albums by that time) made a guest appearance on the track "Watching", though her vocals were not included on the track when it was remixed and released as a single in mid-1983.

-The album has several different versions according to different territories, containing different tracks and different track order.
+Different versions of the album were released in several different territories, containing different tracks and different track orders.
 The UK, Canadian, and US cassette versions of the album also contained a whole side of remixes of various album tracks.

 Critical reception

 Reviewing the album in Record magazine, Crispin Sartwell noted that the songs "Love On Your Side", "Tears", "Love Lies Bleeding", and especially "Lies" achieved a funk that could appeal to both black and white listeners, but that the songs on Side Two of the record veer more towards the pretentious music of their first two albums.
 He nonetheless concluded the album to be one of the best examples of British funk to date.

+The Rock Yearbook 1984 in summarising reviews in the British music press reported the album was "about as interesting as a Wolverhampton bus station at two in the morning", Record Mirror and "more like a labour in industrial design than a labour of love and inspiration", Melody Maker; New Musical Express was more positive, "not only multifaceted and musically mature, but upliftingly alive as well".